aeternity/protocol/CHANNELS.md

    later state.
 In this case the honest peer can publish a state signed by both with a higher nonce and thereby prove that the other one is trying to cheat.

+In the case that peers decide to close the channel, funds are accessible immediately, otherwise they have to wait at least `lock_period` blocks.

 ```
 A                      B